Using Plugins | Capacitor Documentation

 Cordova Plugins

-Can't find the exact Web API or Capacitor plugin for your project?
-Or maybe you're migrating off of Cordova and onto Capacitor?
-Capacitor has a Cordova compatibility layer that attempts to mimic Cordova plugin functionality.
+Though Capacitor plugins are preferred, Cordova plugins are an option.
 Capacitor has compatibility with most Cordova plugins, but there may be additional steps when installing them.

 If you use a Cordova plugin because you weren't able to find a suitable Capacitor plugin, would you mind creating a proposal for the Capacitor Community?